 I qualified as a counsellor in 2006 and immediately began further training in couple’s counselling with Relate where I continue to provide counselling and sex therapy to individual’s and couples.

 My counselling work ran alongside my full-time role as a social worker although my passion was in counselling, which is now my focus.

 I work as a volunteer counsellor with the children’s mental health charity, Place2Be using creative therapies to support children within a primary school in County Durham.

-Additionally, I have a student placement with ABC Counselling and Family Centre in Billingham where I provide support as a Trainee Therapeutic Play Practitioner within a primary school in Teesside.
+Additionally, I have a student placement with ABC Counselling and Family Centre in Billingham where I provide support as a Trainee Play Therapist within a primary school in Teesside.

 - Post Graduate Diploma in Relationship Therapy (Psychosexual Therapy)